cheminfo/roc-eln-docker/Ubuntu-installation.md

 ## Configure
 Follow instruction in the [main readme](https://github.com/cheminfo/roc-eln-docker/blob/master/README.md)

-:warning: Skip the part on selinux as it is disabled by default on ubuntu
+:warning: The part on SELinux is different.
+SELinux is disabled by default on Ubuntu.

 ## Install nginx
 ```bash